 Do Your Research

 As with any sporting competition, the majority of punters who place unsuccessful bets have done so as a result of not putting enough time and effort into their research.
 Bookmakers are never likely to make things easy for you, so ensuring that you are equipped with the relevant knowledge before placing a bet is vital.
 Whether it be understanding the rules of Taekwondo or knowing the defending champion in the hammer throw, be sure to know your market!
 Of course, the Olympics has made a name for itself in part due to some of the biggest upsets and surprises in sporting history, which is part and part of betting on any sporting event.
-However, researching your potential markets before and during the Olympics is crucial for those looking to win money come the time of the closing ceremony.

 Stick to What You Know